kurikaesu/userspace-tablet-driver-gui/README.md

 - OpenJDK 11+

-Both of the above should be available from your package managers.
+The above should be available from your package managers.
 Once installed:
 ```
 git clone https://github.com/kurikaesu/userspace-tablet-driver-gui.git